 You can also find some road cameras and road conditions on TripCheck.

-Other Places to Snowshoe and Cross Country Ski Near Bend
+Other Places to Snowshoe and Cross-Country Ski Near Bend

-While Dutchman Sno Park has lots of nordic ski trails, there are plenty of other options to snowshoe and cross-country skiing near Bend.
+While Dutchman Sno Park has lots of Nordic ski trails, there are plenty of other options to snowshoe and cross-country skiing near Bend.

 Nording skiing at Swampy Lakes Sno Park